aye-nyeinSan/NodeBlogapp/README.md

 # NodeBlogapp
 Node Project for CMS blog

-## After clone my repo , you have write this in terminal.
+## After clone my repo , you have to write this in terminal.

     ``  npm install ``